 "There are intermediate stages you can go through in terms of reducing the crown size without removing the tree.

-"They've cut down a living link to the past when actually there could have been another option."'Decayed and dying'
+"They've cut down a living link to the past when actually there could have been another option."

 Mr Hunt said the advice to remove the tree had been "checked carefully by the National Trust's team of garden and tree experts, who also concluded there was nothing more could be done to extend the life of the tree, which was clearly dying".